bragboy/supercache/README.md

 ## Scope for Contribution

 1. RSpec Integration
-2. Add Caching Support for HTTP Requests
-3. Add RSolr Cache
-4. Add Exceptions to Caching
+2. Add Exceptions to Caching